jack-pepper/mylibft/README.md

 - [42] ft_memcmp.c - Compares two blocks of memory byte by byte.
 - [42] ft_strdel.c - Frees a mallocated string and sets the pointer to null.
 - [42] ft_strdup.c - Creates a copy of a string in dynamically allocated memory.
+- ft_strnopbrk.c - Locates the first occurrence in the string s of any of the bytes NOT in the string accept.
 - [42] ft_strnstr.c - Finds the first occurrence of a substring in a string, searching up to a specified length.
+- ft_strpbrk.c - Locates the first occurrence in the string s of any of the bytes in the string accept.
 - ft_strrev.c - Reverses a string in place.

 #### LIBSTDLIB (From stdlib.h)